-My dad and I did not agree.
+My dad and I disagreed.
 The next year I stopped school and joined the exam-commission.

 Basically: they do exams in December and June.
-They just give you a list of things you need to know and then you just stay at home all year and figure the matter out for yourself.
+They give you a list of things you need to know, and then you stay at home all year and figure the matter out for yourself.

-In one year I did the 5th and 6th year and graduated.
-I am still proud of the discipline, knowledge, and skill I showed that year.
+In one year, I did the 5th and 6th years and graduated.
+I am still proud of the discipline, knowledge, and skill; I showed that year.
 Doing it completely by myself.
 I only had lessons in French and math.
-But I did the (photo)chemistry, geography, (art)history and more all by myself.
+But I did the (photo)chemistry, geography, (art)history, and more all by myself.

 Time for a break

-After graduating school and going to college I barely touched my camera.
-I only picked it up for holidays.
-I was too busy with school, networking and having a girlfriend.
-After 3 years I graduated in Cross Media Management, started working at the local yellow pages as an SEO and got a place of my own.
+After graduating from school and going to college, I barely touched my camera.
+I only picked it up for the holidays.
+I was too busy with school, networking, and having a girlfriend.
+After 3 years, I graduated in Cross-Media Management, started working at the local yellow pages as an SEO, and got my own place.

 Then I broke up with my girlfriend.
 Or well, she broke up with me.
 Anyhow.